Holographic sights work by using hologram technology housed in a durable construct designed for performance in extreme conditions.

-All optical surfaces of the HWS are flat and have anti-reflective coatings.
-The coatings effectively eliminate all muzzle-side light glare that could reveal the position of the HWS.
-No glare elimination filters are needed.
+All external optical surfaces of the HWS are flat and have anti-reflective coatings so no glare elimination filters are needed.

 The projected reticle is visible to only the operator.
 Even GEN-III night vision equipment cannot detect the muzzle-side signature of the HWS operator’s position.

 Night Vision Compatible